 You (and three of your closest - or not - friends) are P. Walter Tugnut, a gun-loving hillbilly in the midst of a Killer Robot apocalypse.
 Using whatever weapons he can get his hands on, Walter sets out to destroy the robot horde terrorizing his town.

 A sequel, Shoot Many Robots: Arena Kings, spent some time in beta, but was ultimately cancelled.

 Tropes used in Shoot Many Robots:

-Infinity +1 Sword: The most expensive primary weapon in the game is an automatic shotgun that can deal out 20k damage a hit.
+- Infinity +1 Sword: The most expensive primary weapon in the game is an automatic shotgun that can deal out 20k damage a hit and causes knockback with every hit.
 If only one person has this in a multiplayer game, it's a safe bet they'll have more kills than all their allies combined.
 The battleship cannon is a close second, being slightly cheaper and slow to fire, but a lot stronger.

 - Joke Item: The baby carrier, which gives a +1 to Babies.
 That's it.
 The baby doesn't actually do anything.
 You get an achievement for wearing it through a level.

 - Killer Robot: Hordes of 'em.

 - Not Quite Flight: Wings let you float sideways twice as fast as normal items, allowing you to fly all the way to the other side of an arena.

 - Rainbow Pimp Gear: Though there are achievements for fighting in certain matching outfits, most of the time you'll be dressed in all manner of random crap.
 The strongest end-game gear is more or less a skull mask and a princess outfit, complete with pink wings.

 - That's What She Said: When you unlock the Hard levels, the captions will describe them as "A lot harder."
 Another caption will then pop up with this trope.
 The original calls him a jackass and tells him to shut up.